How to Value Investment Properties in Park City & Deer Valley

 - Understand Cap rate so if you are a buyer you know what to offer and if you are a seller you know where to price your property.

-If you are purchasing a single family residence as an investment you will want to put extra time and consideration into the value of the property because the cap rate valuation may exceed the appraised value but when you sell the property a primary residence value may give no consideration to cap rate.
-Appraised value will also take the condition of the home into consideration where cap rate must account for it in the maintenance assumption.
+If you are purchasing a single-family residence as an investment you will want to put extra time and consideration into the value of the property because the cap rate valuation may exceed the appraised value but when you sell the property a primary residence value may give no consideration to cap rate.
+The appraised value will also take the condition of the home into consideration where the cap rate must account for it in the maintenance assumption.

-Insurance value is important in case of a fire or flood but has no real meaning to the purchase price.
-For instance if you purchase a property during a recession the replacement value/insurance value will remain high while the market conditions force the value down.
+The insurance value is important in case of a fire or flood but has no real meaning to the purchase price.
+For instance, if you purchase a property during a recession the replacement value/insurance value will remain high while the market conditions force the value down.

 4) Tax Assessed Value

-I rarely give much thought to the tax assessed value except for the cost of taxes.
+I rarely give much weight to the tax assessed value except for the cost of taxes.
 Taxes can vary by state and county but remember tax assessors are not appraisers.

-Do not base your values of where the market may be or was; your values should be based off of current market conditions.
+Know your market - Do not base your values on where the market may be or was; your values should be based on current market conditions.
 If market values are trending flat or downward you may require a higher rate of return than if a market is increasing in value.
-Always be cautions when purchasing property and due your due diligence (yes, I said that correctly).
+Always be cautious when purchasing property and do your due diligence (yes, I said that correctly).
 An investor can lose more money by the lack of due diligence or market knowledge than by a change in market values as a whole.

 Editor's Note: This article was updated on October 6, 2021, and was originally posted by Derrik Carlson on Tuesday, November 11th, 2014 at 9:16 amPosted by Derrik Carlson on